H.R. 755: Critical Mineral Consistency Act of 2025

 Department of the Interior

-It would have to publish and maintain the combined list and update it on a tight timeline after designation changes.
+It would have to publish the combined list and maintain it, updating within 45 days each time a designation changes.

 Department of Energy

-It would need to coordinate with Interior when critical material designations change so the shared list stays current.
+It would need to coordinate with Interior whenever critical material designations change so the shared list stays current.

 Other federal departments and agencies

-Any agency that has adopted these definitions by reference would need to use the newest published combined list in its programs.
+Any agency that has adopted these definitions by reference would have to switch to the newest published combined list in its programs.

 Companies seeking federal support or approvals

-They may need to track the updated combined list closely because it could affect eligibility, priorities, or program treatment.
+They would need to track the combined list closely, since it could affect eligibility, priorities, or how a program treats their project.

 Share this story